 Almost there!
 Stepping one instruction at a time can be tedious.
 You can always use "stepi n" to zip past a bunch of them, but when you're dealing with loops and conditionals it can be hard to decide whether it's going to be 1,042 or 47,093 instructions before you reach the next interesting point in your program.
 Sure, you could set a breakpoint at the next suspect line.
 But sometimes the definition of "interesting" is inside a line.
 Let's say, just for the sake of argument, that you are interested in how the retq (aka ret) instruction works.
 You may want to "disassem fix_array" to see at which address this instruction occurs.
-Go ahead and set a breakpoint there, using the strategy we learned in #7, and then continue.
+You can set a breakpoint there by typing "b 0x4011c9" (assuming that is its address, as it was when we wrote these instructions).
+Do so, and then continue.
 What source line is listed?

-17. Existing breakpoints at fix array and retq; stopped at retq instruction.
+17. Existing breakpoints at fix_array and 0x4011c9; stopped at retq instruction.

 The retq (ret) instruction manipulates registers in some fashion.
 Start by looking at what %rsp points to.
 You can find out the address with "p/x \$rsp" and then use the x command, or you could just try "x/x \$rsp".
-Or you could get wild and use C-style typecasting: "p/x (long ) \$rsp" (try it!).
+Or you could get wild and use C-style typecasting: "p/x (long )\$rsp" (try it!).
 What is the value?

-18. Existing breakpoints at fix_array and retq; stopped at retq instruction.
+18. Existing breakpoints at fix_array and 0x4011c9; stopped at retg instruction.

 Use "info reg" to find out what all the registers are.
 Then use "stepi" to step past the retq instruction, and look at all the registers again.
 Which registers have changed, and what are their old and new values?
-If we haven't already, we'll talk soon about why those registers in particular change we exit a function!